awu626/STAT-4830-project/report.md

 ## Basic performance metrics
-We were able to run 50 simulations of 1000 timestamps quickly with our small-scale implementation, and figure out the best configuration among 50 random configurations based on total revenue.
+We were able to run 10 simulations of 100 timestamps quickly with our small-scale implementation, and figure out the best configuration among the 10 random configurations based on total revenue.

 ## Test case results
 FILL IN LATER